Skip to content

 Deployments

-For more information, refer to Deployments.
+For more information, see Deployments.

 List

-Navigate to Infrastructure > CONTAINERS, and in the top-left corner of the page, click to enter Kubernetes > Deployments to view all Deployments retained within the space, including available counts, completed Pod counts, ready counts, runtime duration, etc.
+Go to Infrastructure > CONTAINERS, and in the top-left corner of the page, click to enter Kubernetes > Deployments to view all Deployments retained within the space, including available counts, completed Pod counts, ready counts, runtime duration, etc.

 Details